Dave McNamara: "Long Dave" McNamara

-Renowned for the extreme distance he routinely covered with both his place-kicks and his drop-kicks he was widely known as "Long Dave" McNamara.
+Renowned for the extreme distance, he routinely covered with both his place kicks and his drop kicks he was widely known as "Long Dave" McNamara.

 75 yards and 84 yards

 On 19 May 1923, in his last VFL season, McNamara was best on the ground when St Kilda defeated Collingwood 10.9 (69) to 6.12 (48) at the Junction Oval.
-During the match he kicked two (light-wind assisted) long-distance goals with place kicks: one in the second quarter, and one in the last quarter.
-The two goals were later measured to have been kicked from 75 yards and 84 yards from goal, respectively; and, based upon the reports that "when it passed through [the goals] the ball was high over the heads of the defenders", there's no doubt that the first goal's kick covered far more than 75 yards.
+During the match, he kicked two (light-wind-assisted) long-distance goals with place kicks: one in the second quarter, and one in the last quarter.
+The two goals were later measured to have been kicked from 75 yards (69.6 metres) and 84 yards (76.8 metres) from goal, respectively; and, based upon the reports that "when it passed through [the goals] the ball was high over the heads of the defenders", there's no doubt that the first goal's kick covered far more than 75 yards.

 93 yards

-Also, during that same match, another of McNamara's place-kicks for goal missed; this extraordinary kick was later (accurately) measured from its placement to the spot upon which it landed, and was found to be 93 yards.
-This is the longest recorded kick of a football in VFL history.
+Also, during that same match, another of McNamara's place kicks for goal missed; this extraordinary kick was later (accurately) measured from its placement to the spot upon which it landed, and was found to be 93 yards (85 metres).
+This is one of the longest recorded kick of a football in VFL history.

 "World record": 86 yards, 1 foot

 While McNamara's long-distance kicks were extraordinary, and given that the majority of them were made during actual matches, it is clear that they were not made under the strictest competition performance and measurement conditions.

-On one occasion, however, his efforts were formally measured under the strictest competition conditions; and, on Thursday, 9 October 1913, he set what was, at the time, the "official" world place-kick record, at the Royal Launceston Show, kicking a distance of 86 yards 1 foot.
+On one occasion, however, his efforts were formally measured under the strictest competition conditions; and, on Thursday, 9 October 1913, he set what was, at the time, the "official" world place-kick record, at the Royal Launceston Show, kicking a distance of 86 yards 1 foot (79 metres).